 The controls received zero biosolids and had no trees planted on the plots.
-Weeds did grow.
-Figure 7 represents the nitrate concentrations found in the control plots.
-In figure 7 below, there are three values that are much higher than all other values.
+Weeds took advantage of the treeless areas.
+Figure 9 represents the nitrate concentrations found in the control plots.
+In Figure 9 below, there are three values that are much higher than all other values.
 These values occurred on different days and from different lysimeters.
 It is possible that samples could have been contaminated.
 Since they are controls, these three high values were removed from all subsequent calculations.